Yale was first in Old Saybrook? Boulderdash?

 Wait?
 That’s not the whole story?
 Nope, not at all.
 As it turns out, I DO have to don some ninja gear to wade through multiple contradictory histories of Yale.
 Writing this page became as difficult as founding a top institution of learning.

-I posted the rock as one of the ongoing “Sunday Stumpers” on the CTMQ Facebook page (Become a fan now!), one of the response I got as to the rock’s whereabouts was:
+I posted the rock as one of the ongoing “Sunday Stumpers” on the CTMQ Facebook group, one of the response I got as to the rock’s whereabouts was:

 The original classes for what is now called Yale University, were actually held at Rev. Pierce’s church on Main Street, in what is now known as Clinton, CT. (from branfordpatch.com)